 I believe that feeding for hoof health is no different than feeding for health in general.
 There are no magical nutrients for horse hoof health.

 Every cell in the horse’s body is like a tiny battery powered factory.
 Like all batteries, it depends on a very specific balance of ions (minerals) to operate.
 The factory is fueled by calories in the form of carbohydrates, fats, protein and fermentation products from the hindgut and it uses these to manufacture the products it needs – enzymes, membranes, proteins of many types.

-The power of the essential amino acids in hoof health
+- 3 The role of minerals in equine hoof health